 SLC Wire Type (see Note 2 for device field wiring) Estimated Capacitance To Earth Ground (pF/ft) For unshielded wire, 9 pF is typical.
-For shielded wire, enter conductor capacitance to shield-See Note 1 Length of SLC Loop Enter Total Length of SLC Loop Wire in feet (include all T-Taps) Total Wire Capacitance for One Conductor (pF) Multiply capacitance per foot by length of SLC Loop Wire Total Wire Capacitance for Two Conductors (pF) Multiply entry at left by 2 to account for both SLC conductors Total Wire Capacitance for Two Conductors (nF) Divide entry at left by 1000 to convert to Nanofarads Unshielded Wire 9 4500 40500 81000 81 Note 1: The conductor to shield capacitance can be obtained from the wire manufacturer's technical data sheet and will be listed in Dispersion on the second rer's device field wiring (non-SLC wiring) I in restrictions on the use of shielded wire 81 tor to shield with other conductor(s) tied to SLC Wiring Requirements in Chapter 2. shield."
+For shielded wire, enter conductor capacitance to shield-See Note 1 Length of SLC Loop Enter Total Length of SLC Loop Wire in feet (include all T-Taps) Total Wire Capacitance for One Conductor (pF) Multiply capacitance per foot by length of SLC Loop Wire Total Wire Capacitance for Two Conductors (pF) Multiply entry at left by 2 to account for both SLC conductors Total Wire Capacitance for Two Conductors (nF) Divide entry at left by 1000 to convert to Nanofarads Unshielded Wire 9 4500 40500 81000 81 Note 1: The conductor to shield capacitance can be obtained from the wire manufacturer's technical data sheet and will be listed in Dispersion on the second device field wiring restrictions on the sumes that the SLC g (non-SLC wiring) e use of shielded wiri 81 tor to shield with other conductor(s) tied to SLC Wiring Requirements in Chapter 2. shield."